-This dovetails with other discussions I’ve been in, arguments I’ve been in, about trying to look younger than one’s age.
+This harkens to other discussions I’ve been in, arguments I’ve been in, about trying to look younger than one’s age.
 The thing about young people is that they don’t do stuff in order to look young.
 They do stuff to look like each other.
 In a practical sense, this means differentiating themselves from, conspicuously dissociating from, their elders.
 But it’s about separation, distancing, part and parcel of what French ethnographer Arnold van Gennep famously called a rite of passage.
 As children morph into young adults, they cut controlling ties to those who have raised them.
 In extreme situations this would take the form of acting out, even rebellion.
 More conventionally it might look like variations on establishment aesthetics.
 The principal difference — being most expedient — will be attire that demonstrates agency: refusing to dress as their parents dress.
 Often this difference in attire, or in some ceremonial adornment or grooming style, will be something we might in fact associate with more distant ancestors — like a genetic trait that seems to skip generations.
 My generation assumed mastery of their lives while wearing baggy, flowing garments — high-waisted trousers, shoulder-padded jackets that went almost to our knees.
 Our children, on the other hand, are decked out — predictably — like Carnaby mods, in the tight and fitted styles reminiscent of our parents.
 But even if I may be overstating the effect, even if reversals of this kind and inversions of taste express no conscious or deliberate distancing motive, the young, as I say, being young, have no need of looking that way.

 Meanwhile, aging comes with its own imperatives.
 One of these is staving off the moment at which one can no longer assimilate new trends in youth culture.
 We’ve all seen that “study” — in quotes because I don’t really know if it was a study so much as a dynamic observation — asserting that the average cut-off age for being able to accept new developments in popular music, the point at which one “peaks,” is thirty-four or something.
 And there’s a real sadness in that gasping assertion of contemporaneity by the middle-aged (itself a euphemism for old), managing to get it exactly wrong every time.
 If you’re a white septuagenarian hangin’ with the kids, you cite Bob Dylan — or, infuriatingly, just “Dylan” — as proof of your coolness, even if Bob himself apparently peaked on the thirtieth of August, 1965.
 Five years younger, your nod goes to Neil Young.
 Five down from that, it’s Bowie.
 And then The Clash, The Smiths, The White Stripes.† And so on.
 (I’m not precisely certain if my twenty-something source will have heard, or heard of, any of the above-named artists.)
 But the pathos lies not, or mainly not, in the self-annihilating specificity of such assertions; rather, it’s the mere fact of there being an assertion — of any kind — in the first place.
 A common motif in mainstream movies has young people discovering some CD in mom’s collection — by this point mom has died from cancer or Alzheimer’s — that inexplicably and across all barriers of anachronism speaks to inner connectedness, warm feelings, and universal collective wisdom.
 That CD is almost always either Graceland or some Cat Stevens piece of shit.
 (And must I really point out that Graceland, a record made by a [then] forty-five-year-old guy with an unconvincing comb-over, was out of style when it was new?)
 The whole idea is completely disconnected from reality.
 It’s a retroactive correction: propaganda whose intention is to show the relevance of what is in fact weary nostalgia.
 If you possess that CD, you’ve now owned it in three different playback formats, across five two-term presidencies and a couple of one-term ones.
 In the real world, your kids — or your grand kids more like — are not going to pull that talisman down from the jewel-box rack and play it, wistfully discovering some emotional link to their forebears that would otherwise have remained concealed and inscrutable.
 If they did, they wouldn’t make head or tail of it, and that’s assuming they’d know how to operate the playback device.
 (What they listen to on their own they stream; my kid, who’s twenty-six, regards even MP3 files as prehistoric.)
 Is Graceland a good record?
-Not to my ear, but if it is, that’s like saying that your great grandma’s poodle wore velvet ribbons while soiling her antimacassar.
+Not to my ear, but if it is, that’s like saying that your great grandma’s parrot could sing “Lloyd George Knew My Father.”

 “Same with soul patches — code for white middle-aged divorced male living in gated community.
 The porkpie hat — baseball hats before that, and before that the beret — this means you’re sensitive about a thinning hairline.
 And if you’re doing any of this stuff while, like, sitting in your Porsche” — she pronounces it porch — “just forget it, because that indicates you’re, like, pretty close to flat-lining.
 So those other drivers on the freeway who are, like, giving you lots of room?” she uptalks, “that has nothing to do with being impressed by your expensive sports car.
 They’re scared.
 They’re scared that you’re about to have a heart attack and, like, flip your car on top of theirs and squash them.”

 I’m taking this all in.
 A revelation, I’d say, if in truth most of it strikes me as fairly obvious.
-Or it does once I’ve removed my own blinders and fiddled a pair of smudgy Foster-Grants into position.
+Or it does once I’ve removed my own blinders and fiddled a pair of smudgy Foster-Grant +2s into position.
 (Did I ever want a “porch” anyway?
 And isn’t my hairline too far gone to count as thinning?)
 Checking her WhatsApp account, she barely — yet somehow conspicuously — holds back from stating the saddest fact of all.
-I know that she’s thinking it, this fact, and is darkly aware that she, too, in years to come will ignore it or deny it or, more likely still, forget it — all the while avoiding up-lighting in hotel lobbies, and dyeing her roots, and inspecting her cellulite or her “bat wings” in store-front reflections.
+I know that she’s thinking it, this fact, and is darkly aware that she too in years to come will ignore it or deny it or, more likely still, forget it — all the while avoiding up-lighting in hotel lobbies, and dyeing her roots, and inspecting her cellulite or her “bat wings” in store-front reflections.
 Holds back for its incriminating rumor of her own bleak golden years: if you’re clinging to youth — and there’s no way around this — what you’re really clinging to is the past.

 † Is it just my imagination, or were the White Stripes marketed, right from the beginning, to a pre-aging demographic?
 My impression of this outfit is that they somehow gained status as critical darlings by going straight to RiteAid’s and CVS’s piped-in music platforms.
 I’ve now heard this duo three times, in each case while idly self-testing my blood pressure as I waited for a prescription to be filled.
 They are awful!
 I mean, were.